nekrassov01/access-log-parser/README.md

 func main() {
 	p := NewS3LogsJSONParser()

+	// Parses from a string passed
+	log := `aaaa bbbb cccc`
+	res, err := p.ParseString(log, []int{1, 2})

 	// Read and parse logs from a file res, err := p.ParseFile("path/to/logfile.log", []int{1, 2})

-    // Read and parse logs forom gzip file res, err := p.ParseGzip("path/to/logfile.log.gz", []int{1, 2})
+	// Read and parse logs directly from the gzip file res, err := p.ParseGzip("path/to/logfile.log.gz", []int{1, 2})

-    // Read logs from a ZIP file.
-Defaults to all ZIP entries, but the glob pattern can be applied res, err := p.ParseZipEntries("path/to/logfile.log.zip", nil, "*.log") }
+	// Read logs from a zip file.
+Default is to read all zip entries, but glob patterns can be applied res, err := p.ParseZipEntries("path/to/logfile.log.zip", nil, "*.log") }
 ```